 Skin parasites are small black bugs that burrow under your skin and cause itching and other uncomfortable symptoms.
 Sometimes the bugs are so small that they can only be seen under a microscope.
 And while these tiny bugs are usually black, the color can vary and can even be hard to distinguish because of their size.

-In order for parasites to live and thrive, they must have a host.
+Signs of infection are usually visible on the skin's surface as red lines or raised bumps.
+For parasites to live and thrive, they must have a host.
 Parasites depend on their hosts for food and protection.
 Animals and humans both host parasitic life.

 Common Skin Parasites

-- Pubic lice or crabs prefer the genital areas, but are not limited to these regions.
+Pubic lice (or crabs) prefer the genital areas but are not limited to these regions.
 This type of lice is most commonly spread through sexual contact.

 Lice make the host's skin itch, bringing the blood up to the surface for an easy snack.
 Lice treatment includes:

 - Over-the-counter shampoos

 This common parasite resides in mattresses, couches, chairs, and small crevices of furniture and wallpaper.
 The wingless bed bugs hatch from eggs and they can survive for years in their hiding places.
 They bite human skin and take their nourishment from blood during the night.